How to Choose the Right Shampoo for Skunked Dogs

 Benefits of Homemade Skunk Shampoo

 The best part?
-I didn’t have to run to the store or spend a ton.
+I didn’t have to run to the store or spend a ton of money.
 All the ingredients were already in my kitchen.
 That made the whole situation way less stressful.

 Homemade shampoos are also gentle when made properly.
 Rumi has pretty sensitive skin, and she didn’t have any reaction.
 It was a relief to know I could help her feel better without causing any irritation.